ncv-xyz/voidrice/README.md

 Current packages for LARBS which are unavailable in Termux:

-- xorg-xinit, xorg-xset (substituted for by termux-x11?)
+- xorg-xinit, xorg-xset, xorg-xbacklight
 - otf-libertinus, ttf-font-awesome
+- noto-fonts, noto-fonts-emoji
 - ueberzugpp
+- zathura, zathura-pdf-mupdf
+- ~~man-db~~ (substituted for by mandoc)
+- pipewire-pulse, wireplumber
 - exfat-utils
+- simple-mtpfs
-- noto-fonts, noto-fonts-emoji
+- polkit
-- wireplumber, pipewire-pulse (substituted for by pipewire?)
-- ~~man-db~~ (substituted for by mandoc)
 - unclutter
-- zathura, zathura-pdf-mupdf
+- maim
-- simple-mtpfs
+- slock
 - ~~ntp~~ (substituted for by chrony)
 - ~~urlview~~ (substituted for by urlscan)
 - youtube-viewer